Who Is George Foreman?

 Rise and Fall of a Champ: Foreman vs Muhammad Ali

 At 6 feet 3 1/2 inches and 218 pounds, Foreman was a fearsome ring presence who brutalized opponents with his raw power.
 He won his first 37 professional fights before earning a shot at heavyweight champion "Smokin'" Joe Frazier on Jan 22, 1973, in Kingston, Jamaica.
-Foreman was a decided underdog against Frazier, but he shockingly knocked the champ down six times over the course of two rounds to claim the heavyweight crown.
+Foreman was an underdog against Frazier, but he shockingly knocked the champ down six times over the course of two rounds to claim the heavyweight crown.

 Foreman's reign ended with a loss to Muhammad Ali in the legendary "Rumble in the Jungle" title bout in Kinshasa, Zaire, on October 30, 1974.
 Employing his "rope-a-dope" technique, Ali leaned back against the ropes to deflect Foreman's thunderous punches, then turned aggressor and floored the bigger man in the eighth round.
 It was Foreman's only defeat by knockout in his professional career.

-Foreman's quest for another title shot was derailed with a loss to nimble-footed Jimmy Young in March of 1977.
+Foreman's quest for another title shot was derailed with a loss to nimble-footed Jimmy Young in March 1977.
 Exhausted and dehydrated after the fight, Foreman claimed to have a religious awakening and retired.
 He went on to become a non-denominational Christian minister and found the George Foreman Youth and Community Center in Houston.

 Comeback King: Oldest Heavyweight Champion in the World